maikeulb/elasticblog/README.md

 # ElasticBlog

-Mini Blog Engine that utilizes PostgreSQL and Elasticsearch (using elasticsearch-py client) to index, query (full-text multi-match), and filter through blog posts.
+Mini blog engine that utilizes PostgreSQL and Elasticsearch (using elasticsearch-py client) to index, query (full-text multi-match), and filter through blog posts.